peteroupc/CBOR/docs/PeterO.TrapException.md

 <b>Parameters:</b>

  * <i>flag</i>: A flag that specifies the kind of error (PrecisionContext.FlagXXX).
-This ill only be one flag, such as FlagInexact or FlagSubnormal.
+This will only be one flag, such as FlagInexact or FlagSubnormal.

  * <i>ctx</i>: A context object for arbitrary-precision arithmetic settings.